JeffHemmen/INE-Integrating-Ansible-with-Terraform/README.md

 A few secrets are generated and stored on the wiki-mgt host only.
 These can be changed / regenerated on subsequent Ansible runs, and only need to be consistent throughout a given Ansible run.

 ### Other
-This repository is cloned onto the wiki-mgt host.
-Its URL is hard-coded (in `terraform/run_ansible.tf`), so beware if you fork this project.

 MediaWiki needs to be manually configured and a PHP file uploaded after install.
 This is not catered for, as this project is a POC only.